k0emt/DmrContactTools/README.md

 - NAQCC
 - SKCC

-### ADIF log scanner
+### ADIF log scanner (TBD)

 Generate a list of operators from an ADIF log.

-### SOTA log scanner
+### SOTA log scanner (TBD)

 Generate a list of operators from a SOTA log.

 ### The DMR Contact Database

-You can use command line tools like `grep` to find amateurs that match critieria.
+Once you have obtained a full DMR contact list, you can use command line tools like `grep` to find amateurs that match critieria.
 For example, to identify amateur radio operators in Columbus, Indiana:

 ```sh
 grep  Columbus d868uv-d878uv.csv | grep Indiana > Columbus.Indiana.ops.txt